 The STA Profile field shall not be included.

-NOTE 2—A single Link Reconfiguration Request frame can indicate ML reconfiguration operations, including add link(s) and/or delete link(s).
+NOTE 2—A single Link Reconfiguration Request frame can indicate (#20031) multiple ML reconfiguration operations, including add link(s) and/or delete link(s).
 Each link reconfiguration operation is specified in a separate Per-STA Profile subelement within the Reconfiguration Multi-Link element.
-A non-AP MLD might indicate both delete link and add link operations for the same non-AP STA by setting the STA MAC Address subfield to the same value in the two Per-STA Profile subelements included in the Reconfiguration Multi-Link element, e.g., in the case when it wants to switch the link for that non-AP STA to another affiliated AP.
+A non-AP MLD might indicate both delete link and add link operations for the same non-AP STA by setting the STA MAC Address subfield to the same value in the two Per-STA Profile subelements included in the Reconfiguration Multi-Link element, in the case when it wants to switch the link for that non-AP STA to another affiliated AP.

+(#20028) A non-AP MLD shall send a Link Reconfiguration Request frame indicating one or more delete link operation on a link which is not requested to be deleted in the request frame, unless the non-AP MLD is indicating to delete all links in its ML setup and replace with other links, in which case the Link Reconfiguration Request frame is sent on one of the existing setup links indicated to be deleted in the request frame.

+A non-AP MLD which has a single setup link and is requesting to replace its current link with another link shall send a Link Reconfiguration Request frame which indicates delete link operation for the current link and add link operation for another link.
+A non-AP MLD which has a single setup link shall not send a Link Reconfiguration Request frame which indicates only delete link operation for the current link.

+A non-AP MLD shall not transmit on a link which is indicated to be deleted in the Link Reconfiguration Request frame after sending the request frame to the AP MLD, except for sending acknowledgement to the Link Reconfiguration Response frame if the Link Reconfiguration Request frame was sent on a link requested to be deleted.

 …